Claiming Your Social Security

-In this webinar, Will Doty, CFP®, discusses the importance of properly claiming your Social Security.
+In this webinar, CFP® professional Will Doty discusses the importance of properly claiming your Social Security.
 During this on-demand webinar, Will covers the differences in claiming strategies, spousal situations, the impact of Social Security on taxes, and more.
 This webinar is designed to give you a better understanding of how Social Security fits into your overall financial plan.

 Items Mentioned in this Webinar:

 If you would like to discuss strategies for claiming your Social Security, we can help.
 Schedule a complimentary consultation below or give us a call at 913-393-1000.

 Thank you, everybody, for attending this webinar on Social Security.
 I’m William Doty, a CERTIFIED FINANCIAL PLANNER™ here with Barber Financial Group.
 I’d like to thank everybody for joining us today.

 We’ll be talking about understanding the value of Social Security and its importance.
 It’s a big piece of income for many people, and sometimes it’s just taken for granted.

 So we want to make sure that we go into great detail to help you understand all the complexities and all the different claiming strategies that may be at your fingertips.